Applying for Clark Fellowships

 Applicants should hold a Ph.D. or demonstrate equivalent professional experience.
 They may come from the academic or museum worlds, or from other professional backgrounds, and may be residents of any country.
 They may be employed, full- or part-time, or be independent historians, curators, and/or critics.

-All applicants must complete an application form, available on this website.
+All applicants must complete an application.

 All materials must be received by October 15.
 Candidates will be notified about the action taken on their application around March 1.
 All application materials must be submitted in English.